ableyjoe/draft-jabley-root-zone-ground-rules/draft-jabley-root-zone-ground-rules.md

 any other.
 However, there are a small number of ways in which the root zone has special requirements, for reasons relating to DNS protocol or operational considerations.
-This document describes the ways in which the root zone is special and the corresponding technical requirements on the contents of the root zone.
+This document describes some ways in which the root zone is special and imposes corresponding technical requirements on the contents of the root zone.
 These requirements form a minimal starting point for other policies that relate to the root zone of the DNS, many of which are developed and